BradleyAgwa/Food-Delivery-Customer-Prediction/README.md

 ## Description
 The goal is to see if we can predict customer churn.

+## Setup
+Download the HTML link to view

 ## Technologies Applied

 *Data Processing and Visualization Modules*